nuscien/nuscien/CONTRIBUTING.md

 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.

+## Contributors

+Thanks for all contriubutors.
+See the [contributor list](https://github.com/nuscien/nuscien/graphs/contributors) to get details.

 ## Suggested Workflow

 We recommend the following workflow.